isaac-0414/Portfolio-Website/README.md

 # Portfolio-Website
 Here is code of my portfolio website.<br>
-You are welcome to visit it at <a href="isaaczheng.com">isaaczheng.com</a>.<br>
+You are welcome to visit it at <a href="http://isaaczheng.com">isaaczheng.com</a>.<br>
-I use vanilla HTML, CSS, and Javascript to build this website.
+I used HTML, CSS, and Typescript to build this website.